80 St. Patrick's Street,

 1 person favorited this theater

-The Pavilion Cinema and its cafe were closed in August 1989.
+The Pavilion Cinema and its cafe were closed in August 1989 with “Indiana Jones and the Last Crusade”.
 It was always independently operated.

 The auditorium was converted into a nightclub, while the former foyer became retail use.
 The auditorium became a live music venue & bar named the Pavilion, with much of the original decoration restored.
 Entrance is gained from a former exit at the rear in Carey’s Lane.
 The former foyer is a branch of HMV entertainment stores.
 The live music venue had closed by 2016.

 Just login to your account and subscribe to this theater